m-letourneur/pyconfita/README.md

 # PyConfita: Confita-like for Python

-Library that ease loading a value from multiple key-value stores, with reverse-order precedence.
+Library that ease loading a value from multiple key-value stores/backends with ordered evaluation.

 ## Disclaimer